Best Practices to Improve Revenue Cycle Performance

 Use electronic insurance eligibility: Your practice management system’s appointment scheduler should have automatic eligibility verification built in and included at no additional charge.
 You should verify two to four days prior to an appointment.

 Utilize template-driven scheduling: Your time is your most valuable asset.
 Use your software’s templates to make the most of your office days.

-Revenue Cycle Phase 2: Capturing Charges & Submitting Claims
+Phase 2: Capturing Charges & Submitting Claims

-Charge capture from EHR minimizes manual input: Charge data should be automatically pushed from your EHR to our practice management system so that claims can be prepared, even if your EHR is from a different vendor than your PM system.
+Charge capture from EHR minimizes manual input: Charge data should be automatically pushed from your EHR to your practice management system so that claims can be prepared, even if your EHR is from a different vendor than your PM system.

 Minimize denials on first submission: Your software’s rules engine should be dynamic and keep up with changes in payer rules and policies.
 The goal is to cut the percentage of claims that are denied on first submission, which can only be done by actively managing a rules engine.